-To save the project as an Ableton Live set, tap Ableton Live Set.
+Tap Ableton Live Set to save the project as an Ableton Live set.

-Use the Export MIDI As settings to choose how MIDI tracks and clips are exported, either as Audio files or MIDI files.
-When using Plugin, Drum or Keygroup tracks, you can render clips as Audio to preserve the sound of the instruments, or render clips as MIDI data.
+Use the Export MIDI As settings to choose how MIDI tracks are exported, either as Audio files or MIDI files.
+When using Plugin, Drum or Keygroup tracks, you can render sequences as Audio to preserve the sound of the instruments, or render sequences as MIDI data.